-On behalf of a Portfolio, the Funds may enter into shareholder servicing agreements with financial intermediaries to provide shareholder servicing, recordkeeping, account maintenance and other services to Institutional Class shareholders of the Portfolio.
-For the array of services provided to Institutional Class shareholders of a Portfolio, the Funds may pay such financial intermediaries a fee for such services.
+On behalf of each Portfolio, the Fund may enter into shareholder servicing agreements with financial intermediaries to provide shareholder servicing, recordkeeping, account maintenance and other services to shareholders of the Portfolio.
+For the array of services provided to shareholders of each Portfolio, the Fund may pay such financial intermediaries a fee for such services.
 These expenses will be included in "Other Expenses" in the "Annual Fund Operating Expenses" table.